XtremeOwnage/rPDU2MQTT/README.md

 First- sending a message in [My Discord](https://static.xtremeownage.com/discord), is the preferred option.
 Just- make sure to take @XtremeOwnage.

 As well- you can submit a [New Issue](https://github.com/XtremeOwnage/rPDU2MQTT/issues/new/choose).

+## I wish to contribute

+Normally, products have an entire section of documentation for developers, coding standards, linters, etc....

+This is a pretty small project.
+I don't have those things.

+If, you see an issue, or a feature you wish to work on, just comment into the issue to let others know you are working on it.

+When your all done, open a [New Pull Request](https://github.com/XtremeOwnage/rPDU2MQTT/compare) and we will work together to ensure it meets the few standards present here.

 ## Other Q&A